PinkDiamond1/boba-docs/developer-docs/README.md

 ## FAQs

-1. What is the Gas Price on Boba L2?
+1. **What is the Gas Price on Boba L2?**

    The Gas Price on L2 changes every **30 seconds** with some smoothing to reduce sharp discontinuities in the price from one moment to the next.
-The maximum percentage change from one value to another is capped to not more 5% in the gas price oracle.
-For example, if the current `gasPrice` is 5 Gwei, the the next `gasPrice` will not exceed 5.25 Gwei, or be less than 4.75 Gwei.
+The maximum percentage change from one value to another is capped to not more than 5% in the gas price oracle.
+For example, if the current `gasPrice` is 5 Gwei then the next `gasPrice` will be between 4.75 and 5.25 Gwei.
 Like on mainchain, the current gas price can be obtained via `.getGasPrice()` and is typically around 3 to 10 Gwei.

-2. What are the decimals for tokens on the Boba L2?
+2. **What are the decimals for tokens on the Boba L2?**

    In general, the decimals on L2 mirror those of L1.
 You can check decimals using the blockexploer.boba.network, for example: